danilt2000/SpCloudCore/README.md

 # SpCloud

 ![image](https://github.com/user-attachments/assets/f928facd-6eb6-4ea9-a92d-a638fda4e079)
-# SpCloudMain
+# SpCloud

-**SpCloudMain** is a micro-hosting solution running on a developer's laptop, designed for uploading and testing .NET applications.
+**SpCloud** is a micro-hosting solution running on a developer's laptop, designed for uploading and testing .NET applications.
 This project provides a simple and efficient way to deploy your projects with minimal time resources.

 ## Features